diadem-platform/diadem-docs/docs/source/science/properties/mobility.rst

     v_d = \mu \cdot E

-This property is pivotal for the performance of organic electronics devices such as organic field-effect transistors (OFETs) and organic photovoltaic cells (OPVs).
+This property is pivotal for the performance of organic electronics devices such as organic field-effect transistors (OFETs), organic photovoltaic cells (OPVs), and organic light-emitting diodes (OLEDs).

 In amorphous organic semiconductors, charge carrier mobility is typically orders of magnitude lower than in other materials classes: